isomerpages/moe-edgefieldpri/_about-us/Principal's Message.md

-Opportunities will be provided for all students to be educated in civic literacy and exemplify the values taught so that they will develop into cultured and gracious individuals and citizens.&nbsp; This year, the school has developed our very own IGRUE (based on school values: Integrity, Graciousness, Resilience, Unity and Empathy) Edgefield characters who will be used to educate our students’ thoughts, values and habits.&nbsp; Each day will begin with sharing anecdotes and current affairs stories centering on our
+Opportunities will be provided for all students to be educated in civic literacy and exemplify the values taught so that they will develop into cultured and gracious individuals and citizens.&nbsp; This year, the school has developed our very own IGRUE (based on school values: Integrity, Gratitude, Resilience, Unity and Empathy) Edgefield characters who will be used to educate our students’ thoughts, values and habits.&nbsp; Each day will begin with sharing anecdotes and current affairs stories centering on our